What We Believe

 - Rev Paul Williamson, Tauranga

-- The ACM is a Christian Community within the meaning of Canon XXXVIII of the Anglican Church in Aotearoa, New Zealand, and Polynesia (The Province); The Purpose of the ACM is to promote the saving grace of Jesus Christ through effective disciple-making and Kingdom-enlarging communities; and to protect the theological conviction of its affiliates and members.
+Community within the meaning of Canon XXXVIII of the Anglican Church in Aotearoa, New Zealand, and Polynesia (The Province); The Purpose of The Community is to promote the saving grace of Jesus Christ through effective disciple-making and Kingdom-enlarging communities; AND to protect the theological conviction of its affiliates and members.

 Belief and Theological Conviction

-- The Doctrine of the ACM is expressed in: The Formularies, and the Constitution /Te Pouhere of the Anglican Church of The Province of Aoteroa, New Zealand, and Polynesia (ACANZP) 1992, and the ACM Covenant.
+- The Doctrine of The Community is expressed in: The Formularies, and the Constitution / Te Pouhere of the Anglican Church of The Province of Aotearoa, New Zealand, and Polynesia (ACANZP) 1992, AND the Christian Community Covenant,

-- Noting and agreeing that, “The Church has received and articulated an understanding of the intimate human relationships which it expresses through her doctrine of marriage between a man and a woman and is life-long and monogamous.
+- Noting and agreeing that, “The Church has received and articulated an understanding of intimate human relationships which it expresses through her doctrine of marriage between a man and a woman, and is life-long and monogamous.
 We uphold this traditional doctrine of marriage” (61st General Synod 2014 Motion 30).

-- The ACM recognises the Te Tiriti o Waitangi and is committed to the partnership between the Tikanga created by Te Pouhere.
+- The Community recognises the Te Tiriti o Waitangi and is committed to the partnership between the Tikanga created by Te Pouhere.

-- Affiliation or membership of the ACM requires assent to The Anglican Community of St Mark’s Covenant.
+- Affiliation or membership of The Community requires assent to The Anglican Community of Saint Mark Covenant (Appendix I).

 Affiliation and membership

-- A ministry unit may affiliate with the ACM by the resolution of a duly constituted congregational meeting; providing that the decision is passed with a two-thirds majority and is confirmed in writing over the signatures of the Churchwardens and the Vicar/Priest in charge.
+- A ministry unit may affiliate with The Community by the resolution of a duly constituted congregational meeting; providing that the decision is passed with a two-thirds majority and is confirmed in writing over the signatures of the Churchwardens and the Vicar/P-in-C.

 - Ministry units may disaffiliate using the procedure required to disaffiliate in Canon XXXVIII.

-- Individuals may join the ACM by either written or online application, including their affirmation of the ACM Covenant.
+- Individuals may join The Community by either written or online application, including their affirmation of The Anglican Community of Saint Mark Covenant.
 Clergy applications shall be approved by the Standing Committee of the Convocation.
-Individual resignation from the ACM shall be in writing.
+Individual resignation from The Community shall be in writing.

-- No person appointed as Dean; Vicar, or Co-Vicar of a Local Ministry or Mission Unit/Minita-a-Rohe; Chaplain/Taiparani; Warden/Kaihautu; Missioner; Deacon/Priest-in-charge; Local Priest/Deacon/Minita-a-Iwi of that Ministry Unit unless he or she is a member, or otherwise subscribes to the beliefs and discipline of the ACM by signed assent to the ACM Covenant, except that where the appointment is for an interim period any clergy person may be appointed by agreement with the Ministry Unit.
+- No person may be appointed as Dean; Vicar or Co-Vicar of a Local Ministry and Mission Unit / Minita-a-Rohe; Chaplain / Taiparani; Warden /Kaihautu; Missioner; Deacon / Priest- in-Charge; Local Priest / Deacon / Minita-a-Iwi of that Ministry Unit unless he or she is a member, or otherwise subscribes to the beliefs and discipline of The Community by signed assent to The Anglican Community of Saint Mark Covenant, except that where the appointment is for an interim period any clergy person may be appointed by agreement with the Ministry Unit.

-- The Protector of the ACM shall be a Bishop in active Episcopal ministry in this Church chosen by the Convocation of the ACM.
+- The Protector of The Community shall be a Bishop in active Episcopal ministry in this Church chosen by the Convocation of The Community.

-- The Protector will support and advocate for the affiliates and members of the ACM including the appointment of clergy, and shall act as the spiritual leader of the ACM.
+- The Protector will support and advocate for the affiliates and members of The Community, including the appointment of clergy, and shall act as the spiritual leader of The Community.

 - In matters of discipline involving the Diocesan Bishop the Protector shall act as advocate and supporter.

-- The Protector shall serve as the arbiter within the ACM in matters which the members of the ACM cannot resolve using normal processes.
+- The Protector shall serve as the arbiter within The Community in matters which the members of The Community cannot resolve using normal processes.

-- In matters of Discipline of clergy and license holders internal to the ACM.
-The Protector will use the procedures of Title D of the Cannons of the Church.
+- In matters of Discipline of clergy and license holders internal to The Community the Protector will use the procedures of Title D of the Canons of the Church.

 The Convocation and Representation

-- An annual Convocation of the ACM shall be held consisting of equal clerical and lay representation from each affiliated ministry unit and provide for the representation of the individual members.
+- An annual Convocation of The Community shall be held consisting of equal clerical and lay representation from each affiliated ministry unit and provide for the representation of individual members.

 - The formal business of the Convocation shall be conducted initially according to the Standing Orders of the Diocese of Nelson as of 2017.

-- The annual Convocation shall elect a Standing Committee consisting of four clerical and four lay members, together with any bishops of the ACM.
+- The annual Convocation shall elect a Standing Committee consisting of four clerical and four lay members, together with any bishops of The Community.
 The term of appointment shall be for two years, with one half of the clergy and lay membership retiring each year, but being eligible for re-election.

-- The annual Convocation of the ACM may establish an annual budget and set an annual contribution for each member ministry unit.
+- The annual Convocation of The Community may establish an annual budget and set an annual contribution for each member ministry unit.

-- The Convocation of the ACM may liaise with the Protector to nominate a candidate for the office of Assistant Bishop to the Protector for the purposes of the ACM.
+- The Convocation of The Community may liaise with the Protector to nominate a candidate for the office of Assistant Bishop to the Protector for the purposes of The Community.

-- The Constitution may be amended by the Convocation of the ACM by a two-thirds majority, but only if notice of the proposed amendment has been sent to affiliated ministry units and members not less than 60 days before the meeting of the Convocation and the reactions received are fully reported to the Convocation.
+- This Constitution may be amended by the Convocation of The Community by a two-thirds majority, but only if notice of the proposed amendment has been sent to affiliated ministry units and members not less than 60 days before the meeting of the Convocation and the reactions received are fully reported to the Convocation.

-Any property or assets owned by the ACM upon its dissolution shall be given, sold or distributed to any similar Anglican organisation upholding the theological conviction of the ACM.
+Any property or assets owned by The Community upon its dissolution shall be given, sold or distributed to any similar Anglican organisation upholding the theological conviction of The Community.

 “Being a part of the Anglican Community of St. Mark is a wonderful encouragement to our parish.
 Membership encourages us to grow in our participation in the mission of God, to rejoice and thrive under the blessing and authority of God’s word, and to support and be supported by a strong, loving community of Jesus followers from across the Anglican Church of Aotearoa, New Zealand, and Polynesia.”